alchemist09/one-square-foot/README.md

 defined('SITE_ROOT') ?
 NULL : define('SITE_ROOT', $_SERVER['DOCUMENT_ROOT'].DS.'app_real_estate-v02');

 The above line defines the root of your application.
-The portion "app_real_estate-v02" is the name of the folder located in your web server's document root into which you extracted the applications files and folders.
+The portion "app_real_estate-v02" is the name of the folder located in your web server document root into which you extracted the applications files and folders.
 Rename it to match the name you gave to that folder.

-Your are now good to go.
+You are now good to go.
 Go to the the browser and fire up the application from the base URL of your web server.
-E.g, say you are running the application on localhost, and extracted it to a folder named "one-sqaure-foot", go to http://localhost/one-square-foot and get start using the application
+E.g, say you are running the application on localhost, and extracted it to a folder named "one-sqaure-foot", go to http://localhost/one-square-foot and get started using the application